Check back for updates.

-After the trial victory over Puma Biotechnology and its CEO Alan Auerbach, Mr. Forge joined a Robbins Geller litigation team in a securities case against American Realty Capital Properties (ARCP) that had defeated 12 motions for summary judgment against 40 defendants and was about to depose 17 experts in the home stretch to trial.
+After the trial victory over Puma Biotechnology and Alan Auerbach, Mr. Forge joined a Robbins Geller litigation team that had defeated 12 motions for summary judgment against 40 defendants and was about to depose 17 experts in the home stretch to trial.
 Mr. Forge and the team used these depositions to disprove a truth-on-the-market argument that nine defense experts had embraced.
-Soon after the last of these expert depositions, the Robbins Geller team secured a $1.025 billion settlement from ARCP and other defendants that included a record $237 million contribution from individual defendants and represented more than twice the recovery rate obtained by several funds that had had opted out of the class.
+Soon after the last of these expert depositions, the Robbins Geller team secured a $1.025 billion settlement from American Realty Capital Properties and other defendants that included a record $237 million contribution from individual defendants and represented more than twice the recovery rate obtained by several funds that had opted out of the class.

 In a case against another prominent defendant, Pfizer Inc., Mr. Forge led an investigation that uncovered key documents that Pfizer had not produced in discovery.
 Although fact discovery in the case had already closed, the district judge ruled that the documents had been improperly withheld and ordered that discovery be reopened, including reopening the depositions of Pfizer's former CEO, CFO, and General Counsel.
 Less than six months after completing these depositions, Pfizer settled the case for $400 million.

-Mr. Forge has been selected as a Local Litigation Star by Benchmark Litigation, a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Plaintiffs’ Lawyer Trailblazer by The National Law Journal, named to the Best Lawyers in America and the Southern California Best Lawyers lists by Best Lawyers®, and has been honored as a Litigator of the Year by Our City San Diego.
-He has also been named a Leading Plaintiff Financial Lawyer by Lawdragon.
+Mr. Forge has been selected as a Local Litigation Star by Benchmark Litigation, a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Plaintiffs' Lawyer Trailblazer by The National Law Journal, named to the Best Lawyers in America and the Southern California Best Lawyers lists by Best Lawyers®, and has been honored as a Litigator of the Year by Our City San Diego.
+He has also been named a Leading Lawyer in America and a Leading Plaintiff Financial Lawyer by Lawdragon.

 Mr. Forge earned a Bachelor of Business Administration degree from the University of Michigan Ross School of Business, graduating with high distinction.
 He then earned a Juris Doctor degree from the University of Michigan Law School, graduating magna cum laude, where he was a member of the Order of the Coif and was a Contributing Editor to the Michigan Law Review.